 - Size and Materials

-Over the winter, artist Crystal Worl took a residency at Taller La Chicharra, an art workshop in Oaxaca, Mexico, that provides equipment and services for hands-on artists.
+In 2021, artist Crystal Worl took a residency at Taller La Chicharra, an art workshop in Oaxaca, Mexico, that provides equipment and services for hands-on artists.
 The workshop specializes in engraving and press printing.

 Each print is embossed on the bottom center with la chicharra, or the cicada.